nautobot/nautobot-app-device-onboarding/README.md

 * Serial Number (when available)

 The goal of this plugin is not to import everything about a device into Nautobot but rather to help build quickly an inventory in Nautobot that is often the first step into an automation journey.
+For example, once the Management IP and Platform are in Nautobot, they could be used in an Ansible Playbook that retrieves more information about each device.

 ## Installation